differentpla-net/differentpla-net.github.io/_posts/2022/2022-01-31-traefik-ingress.md

 series: k3s
 ---

-Rather than use up another LoadBalancer IP address for ArgoCD (and mess around with TLS), let's talk about using an Ingress.
-It's entirely possible that I can convert docker and Gitea to use one as well.
+I'm in the middle of installing ArgoCD (blog post will appear later).
+Rather than use up another LoadBalancer IP address for it (and mess around with TLS), let's talk about using an Ingress.
+It's entirely possible that I can convert the previously-installed docker registry and Gitea to use one as well.

 There's a really good diagram of how Traefik works [here](https://bryanbende.com/development/2021/05/08/k3s-raspberry-pi-ingress).